Top Reasons to See a Holistic Nutritionist

 01. You’re Tired All the Time and Nobody Can Tell You Why

 This is probably the most common reason people walk through the door.
-Fatigue that doesn’t improve with sleep.
-Waking up already tired.
-Getting through the day on willpower and caffeine, and feeling like you’re running at about 60 percent of what you know you’re capable of.
+Constant fatigue.
+You wake up tired, push through the day on caffeine, and feel like you’re running at 60 percent of what you know you’re capable of.
+But the labs always come back “normal,” which is confusing because you definitely don’t feel normal.

-Chronic fatigue is rarely just one thing.
-More often, it’s a mix of factors, like low iron, low vitamin D, unstable blood sugar, poor sleep, or long-term stress, that together leave the body feeling depleted and constantly tired.
-Working through those pieces is exactly what this kind of approach is for.
+Fatigue is rarely one single issue.
+It’s usually a few small things layering on each other, like low iron, low vitamin D, unstable blood sugar, poor sleep, or long-term stress, that together leave the body feeling depleted and constantly tired.
+And this is exactly the kind of situation holistic nutrition is built to untangle.

 02. Your Gut Is a Mess